The-Yak-Collective/backups/Roam/ArtOfGig/Governance Studies.md

                 - If you stay long you wont write anything - some anecdote about people who go to China to write something
                 - happens in complex system
                 - nesting in weird places - it is a human thing we do
+        - Swiss Rail vs Irish Rail
+            - Mathew
+                - Railroad boom mentioned in the new Byrne book - bubbles may have a big effect?
+                - Legacy or historical effects
+                - More contemporary perspective
+                - default cultural stance towards people moving around in general - whether its something thats encouraged or something that is driven by an individual's desire to move around
+                - Technical sophisitcation
+            - Venkat
+                - Ireland feels mostly empty
+                - Traveling in north england is hard - bus every hour
+                - airbnb - called one guy who had one taxi
+                - Geographic determinism - that determines whether road or rail is optimal
+                - and another perspective is general pattern of life: swiss more jetsetting, irish people may be dont travel very much
+            - Sachin
+                - You need a real estate boom period perhaps, and public investment fueled by that ?
+                - You also need an efficient bureacracy - because in places like Bangkok or SF, you invest in large enclave apartments that are protected from homeless people
+                - Ireland does not have airlines
+                - May be there is a slight distrust of public transit
+            - Jenna
+                - Early days of rail - Ireland was not doing that well and now you have to build up infrastructure
+                -
     - Weapons of the Weak Track
         - [How much discomfort is the world worth](https://www.bostonreview.net/articles/how-much-discomfort-is-the-whole-world-worth/)
             - Ananth